-There are a host of impressive benefits of ceylon tea, including its ability to aid in weight loss, protect against chronic illness, boost heart health, increase energy levels, strengthen the immune system, improve the appearance of the skin, moderate diabetic symptoms and prevent kidney stones.
+There are impressive benefits of ceylon tea, including its ability to aid in weight loss, protect against chronic illness, boost heart health, increase energy levels, strengthen the immune system, improve the appearance of the skin, moderate diabetic symptoms, and prevent kidney stones.

 You may not be familiar with the term ceylon tea, possibly because you’ve never heard of Ceylon – the formal name of Sri Lanka until 1972.
-Tea production in this country is impressive, responsible for over $1.5 billion of global tea sales.
-The excellent terrain and temperature of Sri Lanka make it an ideal location to grow this tea, and it comes in three varieties – black, green and white.
+Tea production in this country is impressive and is responsible for over $1.5 billion of global tea sales.
+The excellent terrain and temperature of Sri Lanka make it an ideal location to grow this tea, and it comes in three varieties – black, green, and white.
 You can find ceylon tea all over the world, but many people may simply mistake it for regular old black tea.
-Black ceylon tea is the most common form, and has a mild flavor that is reminiscent of citrus fruits.
-Green ceylon tea has a more pungent, nutty flavor than its black counterpart, and has the highest level of antioxidants, since these tea leaves are unfermented.
-Finally, white ceylon tea is the most expensive and rarest form, and is prepared, harvested and processed by hand, along with being allowed to dry in the sun, giving it a sweeter, more pleasant flavor than the other two varieties.
+Black ceylon tea is the most common form and has a mild flavor that is reminiscent of citrus fruits.
+Green ceylon tea has a more pungent, nutty flavor than its black counterpart, and has the highest level of antioxidants since these tea leaves are unfermented.
+Finally, white ceylon tea is the most expensive and rarest form and is prepared, harvested, and processed by hand, along with being allowed to dry in the sun, giving it a sweeter, more pleasant flavor than the other two varieties.

 Essentially, any tea that comes from Sri Lanka is called ceylon tea, and it is widely praised around the world for its high polyphenolic content, which bestows a number of health benefits on those who regularly consume this tea leaf variety.
 More specifically, ceylon tea is believed to have a warming influence on the body, and always has a slightly tangy taste, which sets it apart from other varietals on the market.
-The flavonoids, antioxidants and polyphenolic compounds in ceylon tea have made it a popular remedy for a wide variety of ailments and afflictions, and can even be used in topical applications for certain issues.
-Now, let’s take a closer look at some of the health benefits of ceylon tea.
+The flavonoids, antioxidants, and polyphenolic compounds in ceylon tea have made it a popular remedy for a wide variety of ailments and afflictions, and can even be used in topical applications for certain issues.

 Health Benefits of Ceylon Tea

-Protect the Heart: Ceylon tea possesses a measurable amount of potassium, which is a crucial element of heart health, since it functions as a vasodilator.
+Ceylon tea possesses a measurable amount of potassium, which is a crucial element of heart health since it functions as a vasodilator.
 This means that it relaxes the tension in blood vessels and arteries, allowing your blood pressure to decrease to normal, healthy levels and reduce the strain on your heart.
 A cup of ceylon tea to start each day, along with a potassium-rich fruit like bananas, can do wonders for your long-term heart health.

 Some of the antioxidants that have been identified in ceylon tea are specifically linked to reducing collagen loss in the skin by preventing oxidative stress in the surrounding cells.
 Collagen is important for skin elasticity, namely preventing the appearance of wrinkles and keeping the skin taut and strong.
-By preventing oxidative stress in this way, you can prevent premature aging, eliminate those pesky wrinkles, and also promote healthier, blemish-free skin.
+By preventing oxidative stress in this way, you can prevent premature aging, eliminate those pesky wrinkles, and also promote healthier blemish-free skin.

-Regulate Diabetes Symptoms: Drinking ceylon tea has been shown to reduce blood glucose levels, which is particularly important for people who suffer from diabetes.
-By helping to regulate the glucose and insulin levels in the body, ceylon tea can prevent the spikes and drops that can be so dangerous for those who struggle with diabetes.
+Drinking ceylon tea has been shown to reduce blood glucose levels, which is particularly important for people with diabetes.
+By helping to regulate the glucose and insulin levels in the body, ceylon tea can prevent the spikes and drops that can be dangerous for people with diabetes.

-Prevent Chronic Illness: The impressive antioxidant range that ceylon tea possesses makes it a powerful aid to human health in many ways.
-Specifically, the theaflavins and thearubigins found in this tea are known to directly counteract the spread of cancer, and can prevent cellular mutation and oxidative stress.
-In order to prevent chronic disease, like cancer, ceylon tea can be a great line of defense to boost the responsiveness of your immune system.
+The impressive antioxidant range that ceylon tea possesses makes it a powerful aid to human health in many ways.
+Specifically, the theaflavins and thearubigins found in this tea are known may help prevent cellular mutation and oxidative stress.
+Ceylon tea may have the potential to be a great line of defense to boost the responsiveness of your immune system against various chronic diseases.

-Final Word of Warning: Due to the notable content of caffeine found in this tea, it is not recommended that pregnant women consume it, as this can lead to complications in the pregnancy, not to mention the fact that most babies cannot process caffeine in utero.
-Furthermore, if you anxiety problems, adding caffeine to your diet isn’t always the best option.
-However, in low-caffeine doses (steeping for short periods of time), ceylon tea can help eliminate some of the other factors that may be causing your stress.
+Word of Caution: Due to the notable content of caffeine found in this tea, it is not recommended that pregnant women consume it, as this can lead to complications in the pregnancy, not to mention the fact that most babies cannot process caffeine in utero.
+Furthermore, if you have anxiety problems, adding caffeine to your diet isn’t always the best option.
+However, in low-caffeine doses (steeping for short periods of time), ceylon tea can help to eliminate some of the factors that may be causing you stress.
 As always, it is best to speak with your doctor before adding a new herbal treatment to your normal dietary or health regimen.